Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 - 6.1.1.b) <6.1.1.b> If the run is segmented, you must submit server logs instead of instance logs (#entangledRule("4.1.2.d")).
 6.1.2) Clarification: Each advancement must be achieved by at least one person, but no individual person needs every advancement.\
 6.1.3) <6.1.3> The list of all advancements is the same as for All Advancements (see #entangledRule("4.6.1") and #entangledRule("4.7.1")).\
-6.1.4) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, random seed, glitchless, co-op).
+6.1.4) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, random seed, nmg, co-op).

-= 7: Any% Glitchless (Demo)
+= 7: Any% No Major Glitches (Demo)

-== 7.1: Any% Glitchless Demo Objective and Clarifications 7.1.1) <7.1.1> The run is considered complete under the same pretences as Any% Glitchless (see #entangledRule("1.1.1")).\
+== 7.1: Any% No Major Glitches Demo Objective and Clarifications 7.1.1) <7.1.1> The run is considered complete under the same pretences as Any% No Major Glitches (see #entangledRule("1.1.1")).\
 7.1.2) The run may be played on the Minecraft demo version.\
 7.1.3) If the run is not played on the Minecraft demo version, it must abide by the following rules:
 - 7.1.3.a) The run must not exceed 100 minutes and 25 seconds.
 - 7.1.3.b) The run must use the seed “North Carolina” (-343522682).
 - 7.1.3.c) <7.1.3.c> In addition to the world generation settings allowed in #entangledRule("A.1.3"), you must also enable the Bonus Chest.
 - 7.1.3.d) The run must be played on Minecraft version 1.3.1 or newer.
-7.1.4) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed, glitchless).\
+7.1.4) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed, nmg).\
 7.1.5) All runs begin on first input.

-= 8: Any% Glitchless (Peaceful)
+= 8: Any% No Major Glitches (Peaceful)

-== 8.1: Any% Glitchless (Peaceful) Objective and Clarifications 8.1.1) <8.1.1> The run is considered complete under the same pretences as Any% Glitchless (see #entangledRule("1.1.1")).\
+== 8.1: Any% No Major Glitches (Peaceful) Objective and Clarifications 8.1.1) <8.1.1> The run is considered complete under the same pretences as Any% No Major Glitches (see #entangledRule("1.1.1")).\
 8.1.2) <8.1.2> In addition to the world generation difficulty settings allowed in #entangledRule("A.1.3.b"), you may also toggle the difficulty to Peaceful.\
 #entangled[Entangled Rule(s):]\
 #entangled[8.1.2 is referenced by: ] #entangledRule("9.1.2")\